What is pronation, over-pronation, and flat feet of the foot?

 What is the actual cause of over-pronation?

 The latest research suggests many injuries throughout the body can actually stem from having weak hips, including over-pronation.
+Addressing overpronation involves targeting specific muscle groups, such as the gluteus medius and posterior tibialis, to reduce the risk of flat footedness.

 gluteus